 5. Follow her lead when it comes to you and her kids

-One of the most important rules of dating single mom is to let her set the pace when it comes to her kids.
-When it's early days, it’s vital that you be her partner first and a potential parent to her kids a very distant second.
+One of the most important rules of dating single mom (or dating a single dad, for that matter!) is to let her set the pace when it comes to her kids.
+When it’s early days, it’s vital that you be her partner first and a potential parent to her kids a very distant second.
 You may not even get to meet them until she’s sure of you, and you need to be ok with that.
 The flipside?
 Her introducing you and her kids is a true sign she’s smitten.
 As The Huffington Post put it, ‘’remember, if you’ve met her children, it’s the sign of all signs that she sees a future with you and most importantly, she trusts you.’’5